 Groups two and three cause issues for agencies when those officers make it to the field.

-7. Asking for help is seen as a sign of weakness and officers are told, “If you can’t handle the stress of the job, get out of the profession.”
-We still sell the lie that big boys and big girls don’t cry so suck it up and soldier on.
+Officers are told, “If you can’t handle the stress of the job, get out of the profession.”
+We still sell the lie that big boys and big girls don’t cry, so suck it up and soldier on.

-The Solution: Create a culture where it is seen as a sign of strength to ask for — and get — the help you need before it destroys you relationships, your career and possibly your life.
+The solution: Create a culture where it is seen as a sign of strength to ask for – and get – the help you need before it destroys your relationships, your career and possibly your life.